 Whether that means less profit for the vets or they’re assuming puppy owners don’t want to invest in a safer vaccination program is beyond me.

 Many vets are also unwilling to stock monovalent vaccines because of the higher cost.
 The most likely scenario however, is that vets are simply vaccinating with the typical puppy schedule out of nothing more than habit and convenience.

 In the end, the best way to avoid vaccine damage – and your puppy being the subject of another tragic story – is obviously to not vaccinate.
-This might increase the risk of acute disease, but domestic and wild animals – and people too – have been exposed to viruses for years and the immune system, when not suppressed with vaccinations, poor diet, toxins and drugs, has a profound ability to fight off exposure to viruses and bacteria.
-Simply supporting the immune system can go a long ways toward avoiding acute disease such as parvo – and will certainly reduce the severity of the symptoms.
+Simply supporting the immune system can go a long way toward avoiding acute disease such as parvo – and will certainly reduce the severity of the symptoms.

 The second option is to choose vaccines wisely and with a constant awareness that every vaccine has the potential to kill the patient.